 SES will look at proposals to raise equity on a case by case basis.
-In normal course, SES will recommend voting AGAINST proposals that seek blanket approval for issuance of securities without giving adequate justification for the same.
-SES would expect Companies to make specific disclosure regarding their fund raising proposals, including rationale and object of the capital raising.
+In normal course, SES will recommend voting AGAINST proposals that seek blanket approval for issuance of securities without giving adequate justification for the same, unless it is purely an enabling resolution.
+SES would expect Companies to make specific disclosure regarding their fund-raising proposals, including rationale and object of the capital raising and full details of proposed allottees in case it is a preferential offer.